satriawadhipurusa/Udacity-Azure-MLMD/nd00333_AZMLND_Operationalizing_Machine_Learning-Starter_Files/README.md

 # Operationalizing Machine Learning Pipeline

-In this project we created a Pipeline of Automated Machine Learning that utilizes many features of Azure Machine Learning Studio and SDK
+In this project we created a Pipeline of Automated Machine Learning that utilizes many features of Azure Machine Learning Studio and SDK.
+The model will be trained using Automated ML, which is an optimization algorithm that will aim to reach the best metrics or lowest error through the combinations of:

+- Preprocessing steps - the algorithm will try to combine preprocessing steps such as StandardScaler, MaxAbsScaler, etc
+- Classifier / Regressor Model - the algorthm will search the best alglgorithm from the likes of Logistic Regression, XGBoost, Random Forest, etc
+- Hyperparameters of each Model - the hyperparams of each model will included in the search space

+The Automated ML help to kickstart the project and make iterations faster, so we can put something decent into production.
+While the pipeline itself made, so the whole experiment can be made **reproducible**.
+All of them are tracked and versioned in Azure ML and make data debugging or model debugging easier by tracking data Lineage or data Provenance.

 ## Architectural Diagram